chloebarber/aardplugins/README.md

 - Potentially integrate Crowley's cutils Table function for cleaner output.
 - Support config for displaying & sorting by average level instead of level range.
 - Support config for sorting by mob density.

+Bartoc's Utilities
+-

+Miscellaneous aliases and helper functions Bartoc uses.
+Staging ground for testing code before it's spun off into an independent plugin.

+Aliases:
+- pib *  -  "put in bag"  -  puts item in Bag of Aardwolf
+- gfb *  -  "get from bag"  -  gets item from Bag of Aardwolf
+- lib *  -  "look in bag"  -  looks in Bag of Aardwolf

+Future Planned Plugins
+-

+Master Interface - turn miniwindows into tabs.
+Combines minimap, exits, room description, graffiti, room npcs, objects into a single elegant window.
+Market Board plugin - sort by category, easy bid Inventory - graphical sorted inventory with tabs GraphicBattle - elegant battle readout compressing the battle log to a simplified graphical interface.
+Adds damagetype sprites and visual debuff tracking